isomerpages/imh-smhc/_register/Terms and Conditions.md

 ii.
 The Organiser will protect the confidentiality of the delegates’ personal information in its dealing with third party Vendors.

-3. The Organiser will not request for the delegates’ username and password via email or telephone.
-If the delegates receive such requests, please inform the Conference Secretariat immediately at \[smhc@imh.com.sg\](mailto:smhc@imh.com.sg).
+iii.
+The Organiser will not request for the delegates’ username and password via email or telephone.
+If the delegates receive such requests, please inform the Conference Secretariat immediately at smhc@imh.com.sg.

 7.  \*\*Accuracy of Personal Information\*\*